mon-1/DSC/README.md

 # DSC
-Decntralized stable coin (WIP) following the coursework from cyfrinAudits and Patrick Collins foundry course contracts are functional but testing is a wip, until then this code is potentially vulnreable
+Decentralized stable coin (WIP)
+Following the coursework from Cyfrin Audits and Patrick Collins Foundry course Contracts are functional, but testing is a WIP, in progress.
+Until then, this code is potentially vulnerable.